About Arthritis and Other Rheumatic Diseases

 doctor has special training in general internal medicine, family practice, or another

 Routine healthcare, including annual physical exams and vaccines

 Care for conditions that may become more serious or chronic later

 Your primary care doctor may diagnose or treat a disease.
-But he or she may also refer
+Or they'll refer you to

 A rheumatologist is a doctor with special training to treat arthritis and other rheumatic